techidaily/site-win11-tips/source/_posts/mitigating-winerror-x8019.md

  Both scans are relatively quick and straightforward processes that don’t require any advanced technical knowledge.
 All you need to do is open Command Prompt as an administrator and follow these steps:

-1. Run Command Prompt as an administrator (see[how to run Command Prompt as an administrator](<http://How> to Run the Command Prompt as an Administrator in Windows) ).
+1. Run Command Prompt as an administrator (see [how to run Command Prompt as an administrator](<http://How> to Run the Command Prompt as an Administrator in Windows) ).
 2. If UAC appears, click**Yes** to grant privileges.
 3. Type the command in the Command Prompt window:**sfc /scannow** .
 4. Then press**Enter** on your keyboard.